 Step by Step guide to setup Active Directory on Windows Server 2012RebelAdmin | RebelAdmin.
 This tutorial will explain how to install AD on server 2012 R2.
 Requirement: Minimum: 1.4 Ghz 64-bit processor Minimum: 512 MB RAM Minimum: 32 GB or greater The first step is to get server 2012 install on a server. it is very similar to server 2008 install and in one of my previous posts i have discribe how to do the install in details.
 Next thing we need to do is get network interfaces configured. it is obvious to use static ip address for the server.
 It is recommend to use meaning full name as the server name. in demo i renamed it as "DCPR1" After this we are ready to start on the AD install.
 Then in Server Manager window click on option "Add roles and features" option.
 Then it will load the "Add Role Wizard", Click next to continue In next window keep "Role-based or feature-based installation" default selection and click on next.

 In next window we can select which server to install role. in our case it will be local. so keep the default selection and click on next. user : contoso\Administrator.
 How Does Active Directory Work?
 Active Directory is a system that allows an entire computer network to be controlled from a single, central location by a network administrator.
 Through the use of Group Policy Objects, the administrator of your network can control the way that daily tasks are done throughout your company, permitting or restricting access to specific elements as necessary.
 There are a number of issues that may arise if your company computer network is inefficiently connected, or worse yet, not connected at all.
 Computers running completely independently of one another, called workgroups, make sharing information within your organization so much more frustrating and stressful than necessary.

 Group Policy is a system within Active Directory that gives the network administrators the ability to define user, security, and organization-wide policies throughout the network.
 Interested in learning the benefits of Group Policy?
 We’re here to help you out!
 What Can Group Policy Define on My Network?
 The different sets of configurations that are define in Group Policy are called Group Policy Objects (GPOs).
 The Benefits of Group Policy Ease of Management Managing a network becomes worlds easier if you have all of your users connected through Group Policy.

 In our last post, we talked about some of the advantages of using Active Directory for your business.
 To illustrate just how important Active Directory is to the success and efficiency of your business, we wanted to give you an example of what could happen to a company that isn’t using Active Directory.
 Last week we introduced a fictional office of five employees who are running independent workgroups.
 Phil has been working on a big project for a client, and all of the information regarding the project is stored on his machine locally (because none of the machines are communicating on a domain).

-The client comes into the office and has questions that cannot be answered without consulting some of the documents that Phil has been working on, but Phil is out for the day.
-In order to access those files, someone else in the office needs to have the credentials for Phil’s machine (his username and password), so that they can log onto his machine to access the locally-stored files.
+Remember when you started college and they gave you a username and password to use on the school’s computer network?
 With your username and password, you were able to log onto any computer that was on the network, and upon startup you would have access to all of the files and drives to which your account was granted permission.
 All of your personal settings would be enabled, and it was as though any computer on the network that you logged onto became your personal computer for the moment.